alexiscn/WXNavigationBar/README.md

 ## Getting Started

 There is no setup needed for using WXNavigationBar.
 However you can customize WXNavigationBar if needed.
+There are two ways to configure WXNavigationBar: via `UINavigationController.Nav` and via `UIViewController` properties.

 ### UINavigationController based configuration